-Bishop accuses Gulf States of seeking control of Central African Republic
+Bishop says Gulf States want control of Central African Republic

 A BISHOP in the Central African Republic has charged that the Gulf States—with the alleged complicity of Islamic nations in Africa—are masterminding a “secret agenda” to invade the Central African Republic, drive out non-Muslims, and divide the country in two.